-NASA did a post mission analysis of space shuttles launches and reported that the damages from debris to the shuttle were as shown in figure 1:
+NASA did a post-mission analysis of space shuttles launches and reported that the damages from debris to the shuttle were as shown in figure 1:

-Since only larger space objects can be catalogued and tracked, only these can be avoided through active measures or by evasive maneuvers.
+Since only larger space objects can be cataloged and tracked, only these can be avoided through active measures or by evasive maneuvers.
 Smaller, uncatalogued objects can only be defeated by passive protection techniques, as used with the International Space Station (ISS).

 Additionally, more than 100 different shields have been designed to protect the various critical components of the ISS, although all of the designs are modifications of three ISS primary shielding configurations: the Whipple bumper, the multishock (or stuffed Whipple) shield, and the mesh double-bumper shield.

-Figure 3 shows a hole made in the solar panel of the ISS due to space debris collision.
+Figure 3 shows a hole made in the solar panel of the ISS due to a space debris collision.

 Many experts fear that debris in low-Earth orbit could reach a tipping point, known as an ablation cascade, (also dubbed the Kessler Effect) where debris from one impact could trigger a chain reaction of additional impacts.
 This was famously depicted in the movie Gravity.